Tooth Implant Dentistry In Palm Harbor

 Losing a tooth by accident or by extraction doesn’t end concerns over that tooth.
 When a tooth is missing, the space left allows nearby teeth to shift or tilt, and teeth across from the gap to move downward or upward.
 Aside from cosmetic concerns, this tilting and shifting can lead to severe bite problems including jaw pain and headaches.
 Tooth loss also can lead to vertical shortening of the face, which becomes more evident with age.

 For years, dental bridges and dentures were the only options for people who had lost teeth as a result of failed root canals, periodontal disease, decay or injury.

 Dental implants are a very effective way of allowing people with severe tooth loss or ill fitting bridgework to enjoy foods they couldn’t before, go out to restaurants with friends, get rid of their dentures, and worry less about embarrassing facial disfigurements.

-Unlike a dental bridge, which relies on neighboring teeth for support, dental implants leave more of your own teeth unaffected and reduce the risk for gum disease because they make it easier to remove plaque.
+Unlike a dental bridge, which relies on neighboring teeth for support, a tooth implant leaves more of your own teeth unaffected and reduce the risk for gum disease because a tooth implant make it easier to remove plaque.
 For denture wearers, dental implants offer a more secure and comfortable fit.

 The Latest Advancements in Implant Dentistry